top of page

 Strata Clean Energy specializes in developing and providing utility-scale solar and energy storage solutions.
 The company operates as a vertically integrated entity, encompassing the entire development process including engineering, procurement, and construction (EPC) services.
 Their focus is on delivering large-scale solar energy projects, complemented by energy storage capabilities, to a wide range of clients.

 An increasingly critical area of concern in the global transition toward renewable energy is how to address the challenges of aging renewable infrastructure.
-This project aims to investigate how renewable owners and stakeholders can utilize decision methodology to determine and put forth the best strategies in responding to aging renewable technology (e.g. repowering, decommissioning the site and repurposing the land, etc.).
-The project will involve conducting FMEA (Failure Mode and Effects Analysis) for renewable energy developments alongside a Delphi Study to refine earlier conclusions.
-The final deliverable will also include a case study analysis of solar farms located in North Carolina utilizing the findings from the FMEA and Delphi Study, enabling analysts to directly apply their research in a real-world context.
+This project is the continuation of a DECC project last spring to investigate how renewable owners and stakeholders can utilize decision methodology to determine and put forth the best strategies in responding to aging renewable technology (e.g. repowering, decommissioning the site and repurposing the land, etc.).
+This semester, a team of students will conduct a Failure Mode and Effects Analysis (FMEA) and Delphi Study to identify and address critical failure risks in photovoltaic (PV) systems.
+The project will culminate in conducting case studies of North Carolina solar farms, applying insights from the FMEA and Delphi Study to inform and guide owners and asset managers in managing and mitigating identified risks.
 Applicants with a background in engineering and/or policy are encouraged to apply.

 Past Partners